|Guide||♦||33 Triplogs||0 Topics|

-The Molino Basin Trail #11 takes off from the Molino Campground and basically parallels the Catalina Highway all the way to the Prison Camp at the Gordon Hirabiyashi campground.
+The Molino Basin Trail #11 takes off from the Molino Campground and parallels the Catalina Highway to the Prison Camp at the Gordon Hirabiyashi campground.
 It climbs most of the way, but never severely, with a total gain of about 700 feet.
-There are no route finding issues and the trail is well-signed.
+There are no route-finding issues, and the trail is well-signed.

 As the trail leaves the campground, the Highway is initially on the left.
 It then banks right and starts climbing easily into Molino Basin.
 As you scramble along the basin, the Catalina Highway reappears on your right and hangs out with you the rest of the way.
 The trail mostly parallels the drainage of the basin, crossing over it a couple of times.
 Occasionally it switchbacks up a little.
 Soon you can see where the Hirabiyashi campground breaks off from the Catalina Highway.
 This is where you are heading.
 At about 2.3 miles or so from Molino Campground, you come to a signed intersection.
 To the right, the trail descends to the campsites at the Hirabiyashi campground.
 To the left, you can continue for about 0.5 miles to the end of the gravel road in the campground at the takeoff for the Sycamore Reservoir trail.

 The views along this trail are mostly out over Molino Basin and are very nice and wide open.
 This is a nice, easy connector segment of the Arizona Trail worth a walk if you have the time (or have a little one with you).
 It passes through some of the more heavily burned mid-altitude hilly grasslands of the Catalinas.
 The recovery is apparent most of the way.

 Check out the Official Route and Triplogs.